pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 ## Managing Permissions

-The next step involved a lot of thinking about repo permissions and permission access.
+The next step involved a lot of thinking about repository permissions and permission access.

-Shortly after I joined Pulumi, my team was combined with another team and all of their repositories - none of which I had access to.
+Shortly after I joined Pulumi, my team was combined with another team.
+They brought along all of their repositories - none of which I had access to.
 Moreover, all of our team names were outdated.
 I could rename the teams using pulumi-github…but I could not transfer all of the repository access we all needed to our new team.
 Yet.

 On GitHub, parent teams pass permissions down to child teams.
 But what if we wanted permissions to be more granular?

-Here's where [TeamRepositories](https://www.pulumi.com/registry/packages/github/api-docs/teamrepository/) come in.
-A TeamRepository has three fields: a team ID, a repository name, and a permission.
-Just like TeamMemberships, this resource is a link between a Team and a Repository and does not need to be imported.
+Here's where [`TeamRepositories`](https://www.pulumi.com/registry/packages/github/api-docs/teamrepository/) come in.
+A `TeamRepository` has three fields: a team ID, a repository name, and a permission.
+Just like `TeamMemberships`, this resource is a link between a `Team` and a `Repository` and does not need to be imported.

 We gave each team their own config file with permission levels listing repository names: